stackbuilders/assertive-ts/docs/jest-tutorial.md

 Let's set up a project with Jest and assertive-ts to write our first assertion.

-First, let's install the dependencies
+First, let's install the dependencies:

 ```
 npm install --save-dev typescript ts-jest jest @types/jest @stackbuilders/assertive-ts